tronicboy1/lit-markdown-editor/README.md

 This package is a web component written using Lit to provide simple tools for writing markdown in the browser.

-Most markdown tools are very complicated; this component aims to offer a very unsophisticated solution.
+Most markdown tools are very complicated; this component aims to offer a very **un**sophisticated solution.

 # Dependencies